William Dykes – Director

 After several years in London Sarah secured a senior physiotherapy role at Glenfield Hospital Leicester – a specialist centre caring for some of the sickest respiratory patients in the country.
 There, Sarah led the Physiotherapy team responsible for the Intensive Care unit, Cardiology and Cardiac Surgery wards and outpatient Cardiac Rehabilitation.
 During that time that she also completed a Masters degree in Cardiorespiratory Physiotherapy at Sheffield Hallam University.

 Following a short career break to have her two children she returned to Ipswich Hospital where she works across the Surgical and Medical wards and outpatient unit.

 Away from Physiotherapy Sarah enjoys keeping fit with regular exercise, cooking and traveling with her family.

-Sarah holds regular clinics on Monday and Wednesday mornings and also offers home visits.
+Sarah holds regular clinics on Wednesday mornings at our Hadleigh practice and also offers home visits.

 Physiotherapist, BSc (Hons) MSCP

 Victoria qualified as a Physiotherapist in 2005 from the University of Brighton.

 Victoria has gained board based experience completing junior rotations in the NHS across Kent, before becoming a community Physiotherapist.
 Victoria became a clinical lead across the Swale area in Kent managing community hospital rehabilitation and community rehabilitation in 2012.
 Over the years Victoria has developed a special interest in neurology and chronic pain.

 After relocating to Suffolk, Victoria continues to work in the community for the NHS in Ipswich as well as offering evening home visits during the week and Saturday mornings for Hadleigh Physiotherapy.